 Our Public Sector Bidding Expert, Andy Haigh was asked the following questions which many of us will have pondered in the run-up to and post-referendum,

-(1) what the impact of Brexit will be for public sector procurement from now until the exit point?
+- What will the impact of Brexit be for public sector procurement from now until the exit point?